the French flag Epicurus

 Youth

 Little is known about Epicurus' life.
-We do not even know where he was born, in 341 BC: Athens or Samos, an island near Turkey—sources differ.
+We do not even know his birthplace: Athens or Samos, an island near Turkey — the sources disagree.
+He was born in 341 BC.

-In any case, he was in Athens when he was 18: he went there to complete his military service.
-But it was in Samos that he was taught by Nausiphanes, a philosopher influenced by two very distinct schools: the scepticism of Pyrrhon, and the atomism of Democritus.
-Through this teacher, Epicurus discovered these two doctrines.
+In any case, he was in Athens at the age of 18, where he went to do his military service.
+But it was in Samos that he was taught by Nausiphanes, a philosopher influenced by two very distinct schools: the scepticism of Pyrrho and the atomism of Democritus.

-He then set off to found his own school in Mytilene, on the island of Lesbos, near the Turkish coast, which he soon left to settle in Lampsak, on the Troad, for four years.
-This was an opportunity for him to meet his first disciples, including Hermarchus, who would later become his successor.
+He then set off to found his own school in Mytilene, on the island of Lesbos, near the Turkish coast, which he soon left to settle in Lampsacus, on the coast of the Troad, where he spent four years.
+There he met his first disciples, including Hermarchus, who would later become his successor.

 The Garden

-In 306 BC, at the age of 35, he returned to Athens, followed by some of his pupils, and bought a plot of land.
-There, he founded the Garden School, where he would deliver his teachings for the rest of his life.
+In 306 BC, at the age of 35, he returned to Athens, followed by some of his pupils, and purchased a plot of land.
+There he founded the Garden School, where he would deliver his teachings for the rest of his life.

 Unlike many of his contemporaries, who taught only orally, Epicurus wrote numerous works.
 There were nearly three hundred writings of all kinds (books, letters, etc.), but only a tiny fraction have survived (three letters and a few maxims).

-His many detractors spread the rumour that the Garden was a place of debauchery.
-In fact, 'Epicurean' is often synonymous with 'libertine'.
-In reality, Epicurus was content with a frugal lifestyle.
+His many detractors spread the rumour that the Garden was a place of debauchery — hence the common association of 'Epicurean' with 'libertine'.
+In reality, Epicurus led a frugal life.
 A little bread and cheese was enough for him.

 Posterity

-His doctrine consists of both ethical teaching, based on a conception of pleasure understood as an absence of pain, and a physical conception of the world falling under atomism.
-It freed us from superstition and the fear engendered by certain natural phenomena (thunderstorms, etc.), considered at the time to be divine warnings.
+His doctrine combines an ethical teaching — grounded in a conception of pleasure as the absence of pain — with a physical account of the world governed by atomism.
+This freed people from superstition and from the fear aroused by natural phenomena such as thunderstorms, which were then regarded as divine warnings.

-After his death in 270 BC in Athens, his teachings continued to be dispensed by his disciples and were perpetuated for several centuries, spreading throughout the Mediterranean basin.
-He was popularised by Lucretius, a Latin poet, who put the essence of his doctrine into verse.
+After his death in 270 BC in Athens, his teachings were carried on by his disciples and perpetuated for several centuries, spreading throughout the Mediterranean basin.
+His ideas were later popularised by the Latin poet Lucretius, who rendered the essence of his doctrine in verse.

 Letter to Menoeceus